Claude Code /insights Review: What 4,516 Messages Reveal About My AI Coding Patterns

 Total: 4,751 times (TodoWrite + TaskCreate + TaskUpdate)

 For large-scale tasks, I always create a task list first, then distribute it to parallel agents. /insights evaluated this as a “sophisticated workflow.”
+See AI Agent Collaboration Patterns: Building a Full-Stack App with 5 Specialized Agents for concrete examples of this multi-agent approach in practice.

 Real-world examples: